 Recognize the Trauma Bond

 A trauma bond is created when a person is exposed to a certain level of emotional or psychological distress over a prolonged period.
 There are 7 stages in the trauma bond.
-During the 7 stages, an attachment is formed between you and the narcissist (unhealthy person.)
+During the 7 stages, an attachment is formed between you and the narcissist (unhealthy person).
 Each stage takes you deeper into the grips of the relationship.
 In the trauma bond, it is common to experience manipulation, control, and abuse.
 It is common for the relationship to have constant highs and lows.
 The frequent changes within the relationship make it difficult for you to feel safe.
 The highs give you hope, and the lows drown you.
-Some survivors describe the highs as the “good days are really good and the bad days are really bad.”
+Some survivors describe the highs as “the good days are really good and the bad days are really bad.”

-When you are in a toxic relationship it is common to experience the narcissistic cycle of abuse.
-The trauma bond paired with the narcissistic cycle of abuse makes it difficult for you to leave your ex permanently.
+When you are in a toxic relationship, it is common to experience the narcissistic cycle of abuse.
+The trauma bond, paired with the narcissistic cycle of abuse, makes it difficult for you to leave your ex permanently.
 Recognizing you are in a trauma bond with your ex is the first step to breaking it.

 Identify Your Triggers